andrewhenin/to-do-list/README.md

 # 7-day Hackathon Project 1: To-Do List

-This project is the first in the hackathon.
+This project is the first in the tutorial-less hackathon.

 ## User stories: